pip-services/pip-services-docs/content/en/python/messaging/queues/_index.md

 This queue is typically used for testing to mock real queues.

 #### [MessageEnvelope](message_envelope)
 Allows adding additional information to messages.
 A correlation id, message id, and a message type are added to the data being sent/received.
 Additionally, a MessageEnvelope can reference a lock token.
 Side note: a MessageEnvelope's message is stored as a buffer, so strings are converted using utf8 conversions.

 #### [MessageQueue](message_queue)
 Abstract message queue that is used as a basis for specific message queue implementations.

 #### [MessagingCapabilities](messaging_capabilities)
-Data object that contains supported capabilities of a message queue.
-If certain capability is not supported a queue will throw NotImplemented exception.
+Data object that contains the supported capabilities of a message queue.
+If certain capability is not supported a queue will throw a NotImplemented exception.

 </div>